 The Safe Crib Project provides a safe, new crib to families in need, along with critical parent education about safe sleep arrangements for infants.
-In communities throughout Missouri, social service agencies, community health agencies, hospitals and similar organizations have collaborated to implement the Safe Crib Project, using funding from Children's Trust Fund.
+In communities throughout Missouri, social service agencies, community health agencies, hospitals and similar organizations have collaborated to implement the Safe Crib Project, using funding from the Children's Trust Fund (CTF).
 The goal of this innovative project is to save infant lives and support families.
-For additional information about Children's Trust Fund, active Safe Crib Projects or funding opportunities, please contact Children's Trust Fund at 573-751-5147 or visit www.ctf4kids.org.
+For additional information about CTF active Safe Crib Projects or funding opportunities, please contact CTF at 573-751-5147 or visit www.ctf4kids.org.